Paralegal Salary Guide UK 2026

 Start with your actual remit, not your title.
 Plenty of paralegals are doing work closer to legal executive level in all but name.
 If you manage files, maintain client relationships, draft regularly or keep matters moving with minimal oversight, your salary should reflect that.

 Ask direct questions at interview.
 How many fee earners will you support?
 Will you have your own files?
-Is there a route to training contract, SQE support or CILEX progression?
+Is there a route to training contract, SQE support or CILEx progression?
 How often are salary reviews carried out?
 Those points matter as much as the opening number.
+If you are preparing for interviews, our guide on how to prepare for legal secretary and support staff interviews covers the practical tests and questions South Coast firms commonly use.

 Location needs a hard look too.
 A higher salary in Guildford or central Southampton may not leave you better off after rail costs, parking and longer office days.
 A lower-paid role in Romsey, Andover or Ringwood with genuine progression may be the better move over two years.